SlimeVR/SlimeVR-Docs-Site/src/smol/smol-slime-firmware.md

 ```
 git clone --single-branch --recurse-submodules -b master https://github.com/SlimeVR/SlimeVR-Tracker-nRF.git
 ```
 **Note:** It is recommended to clone to a filepath without whitespaces and/or unicode characters.
-You may encounters errors when building the firmware.
+Otherwise you may encounters errors when building the firmware.

 ## Building firmware
 1. Launch VS Code using nRF Connect's Toolchain Manager.